Mount Newton Pathway

 Central Saanich's 2021 Active Transportation Plan made the Mount Newton Pathway a priority for better walking, rolling and biking.
 This project is split into three phases:

-In January and early February, community members can give feedback on designs for Phase 2.
+In January and February 2026, community members gave feedback on designs for Phase 2.

-Anyone who lives, works or spends time in the area is invited to share their thoughts.
+Anyone who lives, works or spends time in the area was invited to share their thoughts.

 How your feedback helps

-In late February 2026, Council will review community feedback alongside input from SȾÁUTW̱ (Tsawout) First Nation, Saanich Peninsula Accessibility Advisory Committee and others as they consider the design options.
+In late February 2026, Council reviewed community feedback alongside input from SȾÁUTW̱ (Tsawout) First Nation, Saanich Peninsula Accessibility Advisory Committee and others as they considered the design options.
 The next step will be detailed design work.

 If the detailed project budget is approved, crews could break ground on Phase 2 construction as early as 2027 or 2028.